-"It's kinda irritating the instruction book doesn't tell us that stuff," Monika admitted.
+"It's kinda irritating the instruction sheets don't tell us that stuff," Monika admitted.
 "You'll have to use regular scientific method, you know - trial and error to figure it out.
-I bet ya that sad little zappy-zap spell you tried casting refreshes best with Faith drops.
+I bet ya that sad little zappy-zap spell you tried to cast refreshes with Faith.
 You'll need to munch down some prayer biscuits to recharge it."